Pyrefly: Python Type Checker by Meta

 When to use Pyrefly

-Pyrefly is worth evaluating for large Python codebases where mypy or Pyright feel slow and where aggressive type inference that catches errors in unannotated code is desirable.
-Its conformance score (87.8% of the typing spec test suite as of March 2026) is higher than both mypy and ty, though lower than Pyright.
+Pyrefly is worth evaluating for large Python codebases where mypy or pyright feel slow and where aggressive type inference that catches errors in unannotated code is desirable.
+Its conformance score (90% of the typing spec test suite as of April 2026, per the Python typing conformance dashboard) is higher than mypy and ty, though lower than pyright and Zuban (another Rust-based checker).

 Pyrefly is in beta.
 Active development, missing features, and breaking changes between releases are expected.
 For a comparison of all major type checkers, see How do mypy, pyright, and ty compare?.